 Customer-centric companies are 60% more profitable compared to companies that are not focused on the customer.

 Synchronized Channel Marketing – MioDatos

-Over the years, working within the channel, we’ve learned that vendors were having difficulty reaching the end customer while maintaining consistent messaging through their partners.
+Over the years, we’ve learned that vendors have difficulty reaching the end customer while maintaining consistent messaging through their partners.
 The challenges these vendors faced were keeping consistent marketing messages, controlling their corporate identities and continuously motivating the resellers to put forth marketing efforts.

-On the partner side, we learned that partners don’t have the resources or tools to market themselves or their vendors.
-Partners’ biggest challenges being time and creating engaging content.
-The end results, partners do little to no marketing for their vendors or themselves.
+However, on the partner side, we learned that partners don’t have the resources or tools to market themselves or their vendors.
+Partners’ biggest challenges are time and creating engaging content.
+Therefore, partners do little to no marketing for their vendors or themselves.

 With Computer Market Research’s Synchronized Channel Marketing software vendors are able to: